Mahlet-Inc/hobbits/docs/index.md

 Qt enables rapid GUI design as well as a variety of well-documented convenience tools, such as a plugin loading system.

+### Python

+Allowing plugins to leverage or be completely written in Python enables users and developers to prioritize flexibility and development speed when C++ is too cumbersome.
+It also lets plugins take advantage of the wealth of existing Python packages.

 ### Plugin System

 As mentioned above, all analysis, processing, and visualization capabilities of